Javascript is not enabled.

 • Get Watchdog Alerts for tips on avoiding such scams.

-Knowing the red flags of a gift card scam may save you from sending a scammer your hard-earned cash.
-Here are a few ways a criminal may approach you:
+Knowing the red flags of a gift card scam may save you from handing over your hard-earned cash to a scammer.

 They claim to be collecting a debt.
 Scammers may claim to be from the IRS and tell them you owe money.
 Or they may pretend to be from Social Security and tell you there’s a problem with your account.
 Be aware: “No legitimate government agency will ever accept payment in the form of gift card,” says Pitt.